jelszo-co/novel/README.md

 ## License

-This product is licensed under the MIT license.
+This site is licensed under the MIT license.
 For further information, see [LICENSE](LICENSE).